aleksanderhan/minimal-game-engine/README.md

 ### Install

 * clone this repo
-* install dependencies: `pip install requirements.txt`
+* install dependencies: `pip install -r requirements.txt`

 ### How to run